aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Route events

 Before you start defining your routes, it's important to understand how the event handler works with different types of events.
-The event handler can process events from API Gateway REST APIs, and will soon support ALB, Lambda Function URLs, and VPC Lattice as well.
+The event handler can process events from API Gateway REST APIs, and will soon support HTTP APIs, ALB, Lambda Function URLs, and VPC Lattice as well.

-When a request is received, the event handler will automatically convert the event into a `Request` object and give you access to the current request context, including headers, query parameters, and request body, as well as path parameters via typed arguments.
+When a request is received, the event handler will automatically convert the event into a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object and give you access to the current request context, including headers, query parameters, and request body, as well as path parameters via typed arguments.

 #### Response auto-serialization